 Christopher Bennett, MD, MA

 Bennett graduated with honors from Winthrop University (B.S. in Biology), earned a graduate degree from Duke University (M.A. in Genetics and Genomics), and was awarded his medical degree (M.D.) from The University of North Carolina at Chapel Hill, School of Medicine.

-His research has appeared in the New England Journal of Medicine, the Journal of Graduate Medical Education, Nature Genetics, the American Journal of Medical Genetics, and the Journal of Virology.
+His research has appeared in journals such as the New England Journal of Medicine, the Journal of Graduate Medical Education, Nature Genetics, Academic Emergency Medicine, the American Journal of Medical Genetics, and the Journal of Virology.
 His writing has appeared in The American Journal of Bioethics, STAT News, KevinMD.com, and Forbes